bids-standard/bids-matlab/CONTRIBUTING.md

 ## Recognizing contributions

-BIDS-matlab follows the
+BIDS-MATLAB follows the
 [all-contributors](https://github.com/kentcdodds/all-contributors)
 specification, so we welcome and recognize all contributions from documentation to testing to code development.
 You can see a list of current contributors in the [README](./README.md).

-If you have made any type of contributions to BIDS-matlab, our team will add you as a contributor (or ask to be added if we forgot).
+If you have made any type of contributions to BIDS-MATLAB, our team will add you as a contributor (or ask to be added if we forgot).

 ## Thank you!